idf3d/podpisfree/README.md

 4. When compilation completes, you should see "Started" message in logs.
 5. Open web browser and navigate to <https://localhost:8641>
 6. Browser will notify you about insecure connection - accept and proceed to the web page.
-Depending on browser and OS you may need to add certificate of this page as trusted certificate. (this is self-signed certificate you generated on first step).
+Depending on browser and OS you may need to add certificate of this page as trusted certificate.
 7. You shall see `PodpisFree is ready` message in your browser.

 ### Finding a slot number